WyLyu/UPOsHam/paper/paper.md

 ## Statement of Need

-Hamiltonian systems model a diverse array of problems in physical sciences and engineering.
-In Hamiltonian systems the fundamental phase space structure that partitions dynamically distinct trajectories and mediates transition between multi-stable regions are *stable* and *unstable invariant manifold*.
-In a 2N dimensional Hamiltonian phase space, the invariant manifold has 2 less dimension than the phase space and is anchored to the *normally hyperbolic invariant manifold* (NHIM) which has 3 less dimension.
-For 2 degrees of freedom or four dimensional phase space, the NHIM is an *unstable periodic orbit* (UPO) around the index-1 saddle equilibrium point [@wiggins_role_2016].
+Hamiltonian models are used in a diverse array of systems in natural and engineering sciences, for example celestial mechanics, ship dynamics, chemical reactions, structural mechancis to name but a few.
+In two degree of freedom Hamiltonian systems, the fundamental phase space structures that partition dynamically distinct trajectories and mediate transitions between multi-stable regions are *stable* and *unstable invariant manifolds* of an *unstable periodic orbit* (UPO).
+In two degree of freedom systems, the phase space is four dimensional and the dynamics is on the three dimensional energy surface which is partitioned by the two dimensional stable and unstable manifolds of the UPO around an index-1 saddle equilibrium point [see @wiggins_role_2016 for more details].
 Since in this case, the UPO anchors the invariant manifolds that partition trajectories, their computation and stability analysis forms the starting point for dynamical systems analysis.
 UPOsHam is meant to serve this purpose by providing a module of numerical methods, along with example Hamiltonian systems, for computing the unstable periodic orbits (UPOs) at any specified total energy as long as their existence is guaranteed.
-Even though, there are existing numerical methods for computing UPOs, we have found that they either lack in reproducibility, or have steep learning curve for using the software, or have been written using closed source software, and at times combination of these [@farantos_pomult_1998;@Pollak_1980].
+Even though there are existing numerical methods for computing UPOs, we have found that they either lack in reproducibility, or have a steep learning curve for using the software, or have been written using closed source software, and at times combination of these [@farantos_pomult_1998;@Pollak_1980].
 Our aim is to provide an open source package that implements some of the standard methods and shows the results in the context of example Hamiltonian systems.
 This is meant as a starting point to integrate other numerical methods in an open source package such that UPOs computed in dynamical systems papers can be reproduced with minimal tweaking while providing an exploratory environment to further develop the underlying methods.

 ## Summary